Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Simulation Study

-\subsection{Exponential Kernel}
+\subsubsection{Exponential Kernel}

-In the case of an exponential excitation kernel, the uniform imputation estimate can be used as a high-quality summary statistic that is fast to obtain.
-We use the PMMH estimator developed in \cite{chenEstimatingHawkesProcess2025} as a benchmark of the extant methods, implemented with the ordered uniform proposal suggested in \cite{lambeFittingMultivariateHawkes2025}, due to the numerical performance improvements.
-The data is simulated to censoring time $T = 400$, with varying levels of aggregation, $\Delta\, >\, 0$.
-A training sample of size $M = 50,\!000$ is drawn from the prior described in Section~\ref{ssec:prior}, with parameters $\mu_\beta = 5$ and $\sigma_\beta = 3$ used to sample $\beta^{(1:M)}$ from the ISN distribution.
-For this experiment, $J = 3,\!000$ test sample paths are generated from the true parameter and estimated, with results in Table~\ref{tab:pmmh}.
+For an exponential excitation kernel, the uniform imputation estimate can be used as a high-quality summary statistic that is fast to obtain.
+We use the PMMH estimator developed in \cite{chenEstimatingHawkesProcess2025} as a benchmark of the extant methods, implemented with the ordered uniform proposal suggested in \cite{lambeFittingMultivariateHawkes2025}, due to its numerical performance improvements.
+The data are simulated to a censoring time $T = 1,\!000$, with varying levels of aggregation, $\Delta\, >\, 0$.
+A training sample of size $M = 100,\!000$ is drawn from the prior described in Section~\ref{ssec:prior}, with $\nu^{(1:M)}$ and $\beta^{(1:M)}$ drawn independently from the $\mathrm{ISN}(5, 9)$ distribution.
+For this experiment, $J = 500$ test sample paths are generated from the true parameter and then estimated, with the results presented in Table~\ref{tab:pmmh}.
 The reported estimates (Est) are the respective mean estimates for each estimation procedure, along with their respective standard errors (SE).
-The bias corrected estimates (BCE) and standard error estimates ($\wh{ \mathrm{SE}}$) are produced following the method described in Section~\ref{ssec:nn_inference}, with $B = 500$.
-Finally, for each bias corrected estimate $\hth^{(j)}_{\mathrm{bce}}$, $j = 1,\dots, J$, we construct the approximate $95\%$ confidence interval $\big(\hth^{(j)}_{\mathrm{bce}} \, \pm\, 1.96\, \wh{\mathrm{SE}}(\hth^{(j)})\big)$.
-The coverage probability (CP) is the empirical proportion of these confidence intervals that contains the true parameter.
+The posterior $95\%$ marginal credible intervals are also approximated for each sample path using the quantile NN method described in Section~\ref{ssec:nn_inference}, with the proportion of intervals containing the associated parameter reported in row $\mathrm{CP}$.
 The associated values for the PMMH method are computed as in \cite{chenEstimatingHawkesProcess2025}.